shorthouse/RemindMe/README.md

 As the app is currently being migrated to Jetpack Compose, the Jetpack Compose testing library is also being integrated and used in the test suite.

 # Future Features
-There are many upcoming features in the backlog for RemindMe, alongside archiecture and refactoring changes.
+There are many upcoming features in the backlog for RemindMe, alongside architecture and refactoring changes.

 To give a sneak peak, here are some of the upcoming changes:
  - More customisable repeating reminder durations